-From 2006 to 2016, Brigitte worked at the World Intellectual Property Organization in Geneva, Switzerland, as a legal officer in the Traditional Knowledge Division, dealing with intellectual property issues related to TCEs.
-Brigitte also worked in the Cultural Enterprise and Copyright Section at the United Nations Educational, Scientific and Cultural Organization in Paris, France, and with the Montreal-based intellectual property law firm, Robic.
-Brigitte holds an LL.B. from the University of Montreal (2002) and an LL.M. from Georgetown University (2005, with distinction).
+Brigitte Vézina is a fellow with the International Law Research Program at the Centre for International Governance Innovation (CIGI), and an international intellectual property (IP) law consultant at Brigitte Vézina – Law & Culture.
+At CIGI, she is analyzing the international negotiations for the IP protection of traditional cultural expressions and examining IP issues around cultural appropriation in the fashion industry.
+From 2006 to 2016, she worked as a legal officer in the Traditional Knowledge Division at the World Intellectual Property Organization in Geneva, where she dealt with IP issues related to cultural heritage.
+Her past experience includes work in the Cultural Enterprise and Copyright Section at the United Nations Educational, Scientific and Cultural Organization in Paris, and with the Montreal-based IP law firm Robic.
+Brigitte holds a bachelor’s degree in law from the University of Montreal (2002) and a master’s in law from Georgetown University (2005, with distinction).
 She has been a member of the Quebec Bar since 2003.